sladorsoft/build-ia16/elf16-writeup.md

   * The Binutils assembler is modified so that, whenever a program defines (say) a label `foo` in a section `.data`, it can automatically create a corresponding "segment base" label `foo!` in a "segment base" section `.data!`.
 The `.data!` segment should always have a size of zero.
   * Also, to potentially support linking protected-mode programs, the assembler can also create a label `.foo&` and section `.data&`<sup>[10]</sup> to mark the end of the IA-16 segment that `foo` resides in.

-This scheme is currently the default when targeting ELKS (`ia16-elf-gcc -melks` …).
+This scheme is currently the default when targeting ELKS (`ia16-elf-gcc -melks` …) and when targeting MS-DOS in DOS extender mode (`ia16-elf-gcc -mdosx` …).
 It can also be enabled

   * in the assembler with `ia16-elf-as --32-segelf` …
   * or in GCC with `ia16-elf-gcc -msegelf` … .

-However, the MS-DOS platform libraries and `libgcc` have not been set up to use this scheme, so you may need to recompile them.
+**Note**: the real-mode MS-DOS platform libraries and real-mode `libgcc` have not been set up to use this scheme, so you may need to recompile them.

 ## The new relocation types